 3. Stay Hydrated

 The deer are not the only ones trying to stay cool by getting a much-needed drink when temperatures are still warm.
 To be able to stay in the stand or blind longer, the hunter must keep hydrated.
-With the recent launch of Mossy Oak Wellness, hunters can now stay hydrated and consume the proper nutrients to keep going strong throughout the entire early season hunt.
 Throughout the summer, when hanging game cameras, putting out feed, minerals, or even while hanging stands, I have found myself taking my Yeti 18 oz.
-Rambler Bottle with ice and a Mossy Oak Wellness drink.
+Rambler Bottle with ice and water everywhere.
 It helps me keep going strong until all the work has been done and keeps me cool and refreshed, only leaving a thirst to do more.
 The same goes for hunters wanting to stay hydrated while hunting during the early part of the season.
 I typically have a cold drink packed inside my ALPS Outdoorz Big Bear day-pack throughout the entire early season of hunting.
 Packing along a cool drink to enjoy in the blind or stand helps to keep myself comfortable and in position for a more extended period which is crucial during warmer weather.

 4. Food Sources